zacherytcox/stelligent-u/02-s3/README.md

 *See the [S3 lifecycle transitions doc](https://docs.aws.amazon.com/AmazonS3/latest/dev/lifecycle-transition-general-considerations.html).*

+> Infrequent Access (Standard or S3 One Zone) cannot be any faster than 30 days.

 ### Stretch Challenge

 For objects with the tag you assigned earlier and under the `trash/` prefix,